Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 - and copy the new scripts and html to the public `www` folder

 All the AngularJS specific files should be edited from the `ngSrc` folder.
-Any changes will be tested, recompiled and automatically saved to the public `www` folder.
+Any changes will be automatically tested, recompiled, minified and saved to the public `www` folder.

 ## e2e Testing